Phase transition of the 3-majority opinion dynamics with noisy interactions: Introduction

-The noise feature affecting opinion dynamics has been shown to be equivalent to a model without noise, in which communities of stubborn agents (i.e., they never change opinion) are added to the network \cite{damore20}.
-Hence, we discuss some previous works that consider such a model.
-In \cite{yildiz2013}, the authors focus on the voter model, and show that the presence stubborn agents with opposite opinions precludes the convergence to consensus.
-The work \cite{MukhopadhayayMR20} studies the asynchronous voter rule and the asynchronous majority rule dynamics with Poisson clocks, when the opinion set is binary using mean-field techniques, in presence of agents that either have a probability (which depends on their current opinion) not to update when the clock ticks, or are stubborn.
-In the second case, which directly relates with our work, they show that for the \threemaj dynamics there are either one or two possible stable equilibrium, depending on the sizes of the stubborn communities, which are reached in logarithmic time.
-If the two sizes are close between each other and not too large, then agreement on both opinions is possible in the steady state.
-Otherwise, either no agreement is possible, or the process converges to an agreement towards a single opinion (that of the largest stubborn community).
-This work includes the case in which the two stubborn communities have equal size, which corresponds to the uniform communication noise model.
-Nevertheless, we have some crucial differences: first of all, our work consider the synchronous version of the \threemaj dynamics, which cannot be analyzed with the same tools.
-Indeed, in each update round, the synchronous model has non-zero probability to reach any of the two monochromatic configurations.
-This feature is absent in the asynchronous version, since at each update, with probability equal to 1, at most one agent can change opinion.
-Furthermore, we want to remark that mean-field arguments do not capture important aspects of the process, such as metastability, which in \cite{MukhopadhayayMR20} is shown only through simulations.
-For example, the actual behavior of the process in the long-term is oscillation in a very small interval around the equilibrium values, spending long times in those intervals, and eventually switching between the two.
+In \cite{yildiz2013}, the authors show that, in the voter model, the presence of stubborn agents with opposite opinions precludes the convergence to consensus.
+The work \cite{MukhopadhayayMR20} studies the asynchronous voter rule and the asynchronous majority rule dynamics with Poisson clocks when the opinion set is binary.
+The authors use mean-field techniques, and focus on two different scenarios: In the first, some agents have a probability (which depends on their current opinion) not to update when the clock ticks.
+In the second, there are stubborn agents.
+In the second case, which directly relates to our work, they show that for the \threemaj dynamics, there are either one or two possible stable equilibria, depending on the sizes of the stubborn communities, which are reached in logarithmic time.
+If the two sizes are close to each other and not too large, then agreement on both opinions is possible.
+Otherwise, either no agreement is possible, or the process converges to an agreement towards a single opinion, which is that of the largest stubborn community.
+The case in which the two stubborn communities have equal size corresponds to the uniform communication noise model.

+We remark, however, that in our work we consider a different setting: First, we consider the synchronous version of the \threemaj dynamics, which cannot be analyzed with the same tools of the asynchronous version.
+Furthermore, the mean-field arguments do not capture several aspects of the process, such as metastability, which in \cite{MukhopadhayayMR20} is shown only through simulations.
+For example, the actual behavior of the process in the long term is oscillating in a very small interval around the equilibrium values, spending long times in those intervals, and eventually switching between the two.
 We characterize the width of the oscillation interval and show there is high probability of convergence, providing also a lower bound on the time the process spends in the equilibrium interval.